 7. How to manage your tasks using Gmail Labels

-Looking to help organize your Gmail tasks with labels?
-One common hack is to create a “to-do” label to help organize emails that have an outstanding follow-up item or task.
-But there's an even smarter way.
-You can use your labels even more effectively to manage tasks with Gmelius, as we offer project management functionalities right inside Gmail.
+Looking to organize your Gmail tasks with labels?
+One common hack is to create a “to-do” label to file emails that have an outstanding follow-up item or task.
+But there's a smarter way.
+You can use your labels to manage tasks and projects with Gmelius, as we offer a project management suite inside Gmail.

 Seeing your emails as a list of threads is not very actionable.
 So Gmelius allows you to turn Labels into Kanban boards directly in Gmail.
-Your emails are turned into task cards, which you can easily visualize and move from one column to the other to drive your tasks to completion.
+Your emails become task cards, which you can easily visualize and move from one column to another to drive your tasks to completion.
 Gmelius also offers powerful automation, so you don't need to drag and drop your task cards manually.

 Sync your Kanban boards with Trello